oam-mit/covid_isolation_website/README.md

 install all the dependencies from requirement.txt and then run manage.py using fololwing command

-> python run manage.py --noreload --nothreading
+> python manage.py runserver --noreload --nothreading